-I found FIVE soup recipes this past year that deserve the spotlight.
-Each is rated as “restaurant quality” on the RecipeGirl.com website (and I’d be rather happy to find these on any menu!)
+I found FIVE best soup recipes this past year that deserve the spotlight.
+Each could be considered as “restaurant quality” (and I’d be rather happy to find these on any menu!)

 This soup was a delightful surprise this past summer when zucchini was at its peak… Zucchini- Fresh Oregano Soup.
 It’s a fairly simple soup, but it’s pretty enough and delicious enough to serve at a dinner party.
 This recipe is from a cookbook called, The Cuisine of California.
 Everything I’ve tried from this cookbook has been outstanding.

 This older recipe from Cooking Light was a new discovery for me this year: Tuscan White Bean Soup with Prosciutto.
 Simple to make, it’s a fabulous tasting soup.
 If you purchase the prosciutto in the deli section, you can get a thicker cut and thus get a chunkier ham in the soup.

 On an East Coast vacation last summer, I bought some quahogs (a type of clam) and cooked up a big pot of Black Dog Quahog Chowder.
 It was super decadent and creamy… everyone was mopping up the last of it with sourdough bread.
 I would make this again in a heartbeat.
 This, of course, came from The Black Dog Summer on the Vineyard Cookbook.

 Another recipe from Cooking Light (can you tell I’m a fan?), this is yet another super simple recipe that turns out a de-lish soup: Chipotle Chicken and Tomato Soup.
 It’s NOT a real spicy soup, but you can easily add some heat with the addition of more adobo chiles.

 Off to find another great soup recipe for 2008!